CutbackTG/BattleRoster/README.md

 - Project Link: [https://github.com/CutbackTG/BattleRoster](https://github.com/CutbackTG/BattleRoster)
 - Deployment URL: https://battlerosterhost-e22dbecc83dc.herokuapp.com/

+##Project Overview

+BattleRoster was developed as part of Code Institute’s Level 5 Web Application Development Diploma (Project 3: Full Stack Frameworks with Django).

+The aim of this project was to create a data-driven web application using Django that allows user authentication, CRUD functionality, and responsive front-end design.

+BattleRoster fulfills this by providing a role-playing game management system for players and dungeon masters to create and manage characters, parties, and campaigns.

 BattleRoster is a Django-based web application designed to streamline tabletop game management for both players and dungeon masters.
 Players can easily create, edit, and organize their character sheets, while dungeon masters can oversee groups, manage player sheets, and coordinate campaigns.

 Built with extensibility in mind, the system supports modular character sheet templates, making it adaptable for multiple game systems such as Dungeons & Dragons or BattleTech.
 The site emphasizes usability with responsive design, lightweight interactivity, and secure role-based permissions to protect player data.